Banga stew has over the years topped the list of Nigerian stew recipes due to its uniqueness and blend of natural ingredients.

 Pour water in a bowl, add the pounded palm fruit and try to squeeze out the thick paste.

-The palm fruit juice is a major part of banga stew this can also be used in making Nigerian soups (then you wouldn’t need palm oil).
+The palm fruit juice is a major part of banga stew I can also use this in making other Nigerian soups.

 Pour the squeezed-out thick juice into a bowl and set aside.